canadalearningcode/llc-emojipy/docs/notes/index.md

 1. **Concept groups.** Stretch concepts (i.e., additional concepts that can be covered) have been grouped into "milestones", since a single concept rarely makes sense by itself.
 2. **Milestone order**.
 While each milestone is more-or-less independent of the rest, they have been ordered in terms of approximate importance as foundational Python concepts, keeping in mind that they need to be applied in the current experience context (Processing).
 1. **Distinguishing between Python and Processing.** Before continuing onto the stretch milestones, reinforce the difference between Python and Processing.
 For the milestones below, be clear about what is a built-in or standard feature afforded by the Python language and what is a feature provided by Processing.
-For better or for worse, processing exposes a lot of helper/utility functions that would normally be found in modules such as `math` and `random`.
+For better or for worse, Processing exposes a lot of helper/utility functions that would normally be found in standard modules such as `math` and `random`.

 ### Milestone A: Variables, math operators, lists & `random`